-The Newly-Operating and Validated Instruments Comparison Experiment (NOVICE) was a series of flights to test airborne instruments.
-These instruments either required initial flight performance assessment after construction or modification, or they could provide validation measurements of chemical species for comparison.
+The Newly-Operating and Validated Instruments Comparison Experiment (NOVICE) was a series of flights designed to test airborne instruments.
+These instruments either required initial flight performance assessments after construction or modification or provided validation measurements of chemical species for comparison.
 NOVICE was based at Ellington Field in Houston, Texas, and took place in September 2008.
 The WB-57 aircraft carried several instruments, including the Airborne Compact Atmospheric Mapper (ACAM), Uncrewed Aerial System Laser Hygrometer (ULH), and Diode Laser Hygrometer (DLH).
 NOVICE was funded by the NASA Airborne Science Program.

 Argus is a two-channel, tunable diode laser instrument developed at NASA Ames Research Center.
-It collects in situ measurements of carbon monoxide (CO), nitrous oxide (N2O), and methane (CH4) in the atmosphere using second harmonic spectroscopy.
-Argus operates in the mid-infrared range (3.3 and 4.7 micrometers) and has an accuracy of about 3% for data rates between 0.1 and 0.5 Hz.
-Its lightweight and compact design makes it ideal for small payload platforms such as balloons and uncrewed aerial vehicles (UAVs).
+It collects in situ measurements of atmospheric carbon monoxide (CO), nitrous oxide (N2O), and methane (CH4) using second harmonic spectroscopy.
+Argus operates in the mid-infrared range (3.3 and 4.7 micrometers) and has an accuracy of about 3% at data rates of 0.1 to 0.5 Hz.
+Its lightweight, compact design makes it ideal for small-payload platforms such as balloons and uncrewed aerial vehicles (UAVs).

 The Airborne Compact Atmospheric Mapper (ACAM) is a remote-sensing airborne spectrometer developed at NASA's Goddard Space Flight Center (GSFC).
 It uses two thermally stabilized spectrometers to measure nitrogen dioxide, sulfur dioxide, ozone, formaldehyde, and aerosols across the ultraviolet, visible, and near-infrared spectra (310-900 nm).
-ACAM typically functions at a spatial resolution of 30 meters and a temporal resolution of 2 Hz.
-Data from ACAM can be employed for calibration and validation of observations from the Aura satellite.
+ACAM typically operates at a spatial resolution of 30 meters and a temporal resolution of 2 Hz.
+ACAM data can be used for calibration and validation of observations from the Aura satellite.

 The Diode Laser Hygrometer (DLH) is an in situ airborne hygrometer developed by NASA’s Langley Research Center (LaRC).
-It uses tunable diode laser absorption to detect water vapor in the atmosphere.
-DLH operates in the near-infrared range at about 1.4 μm and has a measurement frequency of 100 Hz.
-It can deliver precise measurements of water vapor even when flying through clouds.
+It uses tunable diode laser absorption to detect atmospheric water vapor.
+DLH operates in the near-infrared at about 1.4 μm and has a measurement frequency of 100 Hz.
+It can deliver precise water vapor measurements even when flying through clouds.

 Earth Science > Atmosphere > Atmospheric Water Vapor